 With a two-story encircling verandah, the two and one-half story vernacular Shingle Style, balloon-frame First Colony Inn was constructed during the period of expanding tourism along the Atlantic Ocean in the 1920’s and 1930’s in conjunction with several other similar establishments.

-Completely sheathed in shingles, the building now stands as the last original example of a traditional "beach-style" hotel genre that once graced the oceanfront at Nags Head.
+Completely sheathed in shingles, the building now stands as the last original example of a traditional “beach-style” hotel genre that once graced the oceanfront at Nags Head.
 It is the oldest in continuous operation as a hotel, and has had food and/or restaurant service available under all but one management.
-The inn has always been the location for all types of organized social activities for guests and visitors alike and for many years was "the" place to dine.
+The inn has always been the location for all types of organized social activities for guests and visitors alike and for many years was “the” place to dine.
 Its original proximity to dance halls, tourist and sight seeing activities, and the ocean assisted in securing its reputation as one of the most popular spots on the northern Outer Banks.
 The First Colony Inn History is a testament to Innkeepers preserving tourism in one of the most sought after vacation spots of the Eastern Coast of the United States.

 The calm, peaceful atmosphere of the Outer Banks of North Carolina has attracted “mainlanders” since the turn of the nineteenth century.
 The long chain of narrow barrier islands that protects the North Carolina mainland was originally accessible only by regular steamer lines from Elizabeth City, Norfolk, and the Eastern Shore of the Albemarle Sound, or via private vessel.
 This geographic isolation and the accompanying social informality were the foundation blocks for a summer life-style that continued into the twentieth century.